-Affiliates had \$21.0 million in pledge accounts with the warehouse lending operations as of March 31, 2003, which allows them to finance 100% of the fair market value of their mortgages at prime minus 0.50%.
+Affiliates had \$27.9 million in pledge accounts with the warehouse lending operations as of June 30, 2003, which allows them to finance approximately 100% of the fair market value of their mortgages at prime minus 0.50%.
 The mortgage operations has uncommitted warehouse line agreements to obtain financing of up to \$600.0 million from the warehouse lending operations to provide interim mortgage financing during the period that the mortgage operations accumulates mortgages until the mortgages are securitized or sold.
-As of March 31, 2003 the warehouse lending operations had \$340.0 million in outstanding warehouse advances to the mortgage operations, excluding pledge balances.
+As of June 30, 2003 the warehouse lending operations had \$448.0 million in outstanding warehouse advances to the mortgage operations, excluding pledge balances.

-Our ability to meet liquidity requirements and the financing need of our customers is subject to the renewal of our credit and repurchase facilities or obtaining other sources of financing, if required, including additional debt or equity from time to time.
-Any decision our lenders or investors make to provide available financing to us in the future will depend upon a number of factors, including:
+Our ability to meet liquidity requirements and the financing needs of our customers is subject to the renewal of our credit and repurchase facilities or obtaining other sources of financing, if required, including additional debt or equity from time to time.
+Any decision our lenders or investors make to provide available financing or capital to us in the future will depend upon a number of factors, including:

-- o our compliance with the terms of our existing credit arrangements; - o our financial performance: - o industry and market trends in our various businesses; - o the general availability of and rates applicable to financing and investments; - o our lenders or investors resources and policies concerning loans and investments; and - o the relative attractiveness of alternative investment or lending opportunities.
+- o our compliance with the terms of our existing credit arrangements; - o our financial performance; - o industry and market trends in our various businesses; - o the general availability of and rates applicable to financing and investments; - o our lenders or investors resources and policies concerning loans and investments; and - o the relative attractiveness of alternative investment or lending opportunities.

 Pay common stock dividends.
-We made common stock dividend payments of $$21.8 \ \text{million}$ during the first quarter of 2003.
+We made common stock dividend payments of \$46.4\$ million during the first six months of 2003.